-If you do need care coordination, you will be assigned a care coordinator.
-Our care coordination staff will give you all the details you need to know about how the care coordination process works.
-They will share how you can benefit from participation, and give you care coordination contact information.
-At a minimum, a care coordinator will complete an in-home assessment for individuals in the following groups:
+If you do need Care Coordination, you will be assigned a Care Coordinator.
+Our Care Coordination staff will give you all the details you need to know about how the Care Coordination process works.
+They will share how you can benefit from participation, and give you Care Coordination contact information.
+At a minimum, a Care Coordinator will complete an in-home assessment for individuals with the following needs:

 - Acute or terminal disease

 - Developmental delay

 - Functional limitations

-- High cost use
+- High-cost use

 - Transplant patient

 - High emergency room use

-- High risk pregnancy
+- High-risk pregnancy

 - Medically fragile or frail

 - Out of state medical placement

+- Reside in a Nursing home

 - Readmitted to a hospital within 30 calendar days of discharge

 - Behavioral health diagnosis including substance use disorder that affects the member's life

-If you think that you or your child has had a change in healthcare needs that requires a higher level of care coordination, or should you require assistance with access to services while out-of-state, you can call a care coordinator.
-You can reach a care coordinator Monday through Friday, 8 a.m. to 5 p.m. at (505) 923-8858 or toll-free at 1-866-672-1242 to help you.
-If you already have a care coordinator, you may call him or her directly or use the number above.
+If you think that you or your child has had a change in healthcare needs that requires a higher level of Care Coordination, or should you require assistance with access to services while out-of-state, you can call a Care Coordinator.
+You can reach a Care Coordinator Monday through Friday, 8 a.m. to 5 p.m. at (505) 923-8858 or toll-free at 1-866-672-1242 to help you.
+If you already have a Care Coordinator, you may call him or her directly or use the number above.